 The hospitality sub-sector is one of the supporting tourism with the important role as a service facility to make tourism becomes easy, comfortable, safe and fun (Warpani and Warpani, 2007).
 The number of star and non-star hotels in Bali fluctuates with the total of non-star hotels still six times more than the total of star hotels (BPS Provinsi Bali, 2016).
 However, hotel occupancy rate, one of the hotel's own performance indicators (Tajeddini and Trueman, 2012), shows that non-star hotel occupancy rates are 50 percent lower than star-rated hotels (BPS Provinsi Bali, 2016).
 Furthermore, the number of non-star hotels tended to decline in the last three years, from 1,816 in 2013, to 1,801 in 2014 and to 1,798 in 2015 (BPS Provinsi Bali, 2016).
-The declining number of non-star hotels is supposedly caused by some problems related to management problems and the inability to compete with other hotels that have much better and modern management.
-Some of the problematic non-star hotels have poor performance.
+The declining number of non-star hotels is supposedly caused by some problems related to management problems and the inability to compete with other hotels have poor performance.
 Facing an increasingly competitive environment requires non-star hotel businessperson to develop strategies to survive in an increasingly competitive situation.
 One possible strategy is a service strategy.
 Satisfactory service is the main issue that makes that the hotel business remains attractive to tourists.